NMSU-SDev/Programs/README.md

 This assignment relies on the Coverage programs.

 ## Program 4
 This assignment relies on the Circles programs.

+## Program 5
+This assignment is a Hello World java program from Lab1.